Title Date Summary

 Public Relations News Release 1951:69, p.1

-10/5/1951 Robert Wilson, Gladbrook, is serving as parade and pep rally chairman for the Homecoming events at the college.
-The Homecoming festivities, centered around the theme of "Seventy-Five Years of Teacher Education," are slated for Oct.
+Mary Theissen, Fort Madison, is serving as decorations chairman for the Homecoming events at the college.
+The Homecoming festivities, centered around the time of "Seventy-Five Years of Teacher Education," are slated for Oct.
 26, 27, and 28.

 Public Relations News Release 1951:69, p.1